rezazad68/intervertebral-lookonce/README.md

 # [Intervertebral Disc Labeling With Learning Shape Information, A Look Once Approach](https://arxiv.org/abs/2204.02943v1)

 Labeling vertebral discs from MRI scans is crucial for the proper assessment of spine-related diseases.
 Challenges such as complex background of MRI images, the similarity between discs and bone area to name a few, usually exacerbates the notorious problem in segmentation of vertebral discs.
 To overcome this issue, we propose to incorporate shape information within the learning process.
-Moreover, as labelling anatomical structures such as intervertebral discs and usually produces both false positive (FP) and false negative (FN) detections, we propose a look-once approach for the post-processing step in the intervertebral disc labeling procedure.
+Moreover, as labelling anatomical structures such as intervertebral discs usually produces both false positive (FP) and false negative (FN) detections, we propose a look-once approach for the post-processing step in the intervertebral disc labeling procedure.

 If this code helps with your research please consider citing the following paper:
 </br>